 3.3 Subdomains.
 All subdomains of the IANA Domains existing as of the Effective Date are approved for use by Licensee in connection with the licenses granted hereunder.
-Licensee shall submit all proposed new subdomains under the IANA Domains to Licensor for approval prior to their registration or use, such approval not to be unreasonably withheld or delayed..
+Licensee shall only create subdomains when necessary to fulfill its obligations to perform IANA Services under the Service Agreement, Licensee will notify Licensor if there is an intended usage of a Licensed Mark within that subdomain (excluding the domain itself).

 ARTICLE 4 OWNERSHIP

 4.1 Goodwill.
-Licensee hereby acknowledges that Licensor is the owner of the IANA Intellectual Property and all goodwill therein and arising from its use, and that nothing in this Agreement or otherwise grants Licensee any ownership right in or to any such IANA Intellectual Property.
-Licensee hereby assigns to Licensor all business goodwill that arises from use of the IANA Intellectual Property.
+As of the Effective Date, Licensee acknowledges that Licensor is the owner of the Licensed Marks and all goodwill therein and arising from their use, and that nothing in this Agreement or otherwise grants Licensee any ownership right in or to any such Licensed Marks.
+Licensee hereby assigns to Licensor all business goodwill in the Licensed Marks that arises from use of the Licensed Marks.

 4.2 Restrictions.
-Licensee agrees that it shall not, (a) without the prior written approval of the Licensor, not to be unreasonably withheld or delayed, register or reserve any name, mark, logo, word or design that contains, is identical to or is confusingly similar to any IANA Intellectual Property as a trademark, service mark, certification mark, trade name, domain name or search term in any jurisdiction in the world, (b) challenge Licensor’s ownership of or the validity of the Licensed Marks, any application for registration or registration thereof or any rights of Licensor therein; (c) do any act that is intended to invalidate or impair any IANA Intellectual Property; or (d) use, suffer or permit the use of any IANA Intellectual Property in any manner that is intended to devalue, injure, demean or dilute the goodwill or reputation of Licensor or the IANA Intellectual Property.
+From and after the Effective Date, Licensee agrees that it shall not, (a) without the prior written approval of the Licensor, not to be unreasonably withheld, conditioned or delayed, register or reserve any name, mark, logo, word or design that contains, is identical to or is confusingly similar to any Licensed Marks as a trademark, service mark, certification mark, trade name, domain name or search term in any jurisdiction in the world, (b) challenge Licensor’s ownership of or the validity of the Licensed Marks, any application for registration or registration thereof or any rights of Licensor therein; (c) knowingly do any act that is intended to invalidate or impair any Licensed Marks; or (d) use, suffer or permit the use of any Licensed Marks in any manner that is intended to devalue, injure, demean or dilute the goodwill or reputation of Licensor or the Licensed Marks or which is outside the scope of the licenses granted pursuant to Section 2.1.
+For the avoidance of doubt, no trademarks set forth on Exhibit C shall be deemed to be confusingly similar to the Licensed Marks.

 4.3 Policing and Enforcement.

+a.
+From and after the Effective Date, each Party shall undertake commercially reasonable efforts, consistent with its past practice in relation to other intellectual property, to police third party uses, applications and registrations that might constitute infringement or dilution of the IANA Intellectual Property.
+Each Party shall use reasonable efforts to notify the other Party of any infringement or threatened infringement of the IANA Intellectual Property of which it becomes aware.

-Licenseeshall immediately notify Licensor in writing of any infringement or threatened infringement of the IANA Intellectual Property of which it becomes aware.
-Licensor shall, after consultation with the relevant operational communities, have the sole right but not the obligation to take any action to stop such infringement or otherwise enforce Licensor’s rights and Licensee shall, at its own expense , cooperate with Licensor in any such action.
-If Licensor initiates such an enforcement action hereunder, it shall have the exclusive right to employ counsel of its own selection and to direct and control the litigation or any settlement thereof and shall be entitled to retain all amounts awarded as damages in connection therewith.
-In any such action, Licensee shall, at its own expense, have the right to non-controlling participation through counsel of its own selection.
+b.
+Licensor shall, after consultation with the Relevant Community and the CCG, have the first right but not the obligation to take any action to bring suit to stop such infringement or otherwise enforce Licensor’s rights and Licensee shall cooperate with Licensor in any such action.
+If Licensor initiates such an enforcement action hereunder, it shall have the exclusive right to employ counsel of its own selection and to direct and control the litigation or any settlement thereof and shall be entitled to retain all amounts awarded as damages in connection therewith after the expenses of Licensee, CCG, the Operational Communities and Licensor are reimbursed on a pro rata basis.
+In any such action, Licensee shall, at its own expense (subject to reimbursement out of damages awarded pursuant to the preceding sentence), have the right to non-controlling participation through counsel of its own selection.